 City-REDI Board Members

-Liam has nearly a decade of experience in national Government, working at the heart of a number of departments in policy and strategy roles.
+Govin has a range of experience in national Government, working at the heart of a number of departments including HM Treasury in a range of Economic, Policy, and Place-based roles within the West Midlands.

 The West Midlands area team’s mission is to:

-- Work collaboratively with key partners in local areas in the West Midlands region and across central Government on Local Growth and Levelling Up opportunities, including devolution.
+• Work collaboratively with key partners in local areas in the West Midlands region and across central Government on Local Growth.

 Henrietta Brealey